Sober Founders

 Entrepreneur culture?
 Work hard, play harder.

 I’ve always loved the concept of helping others, which is the basis of 12-step recovery.
 We help others, and in turn, our lives get better.
-I applied those principles in helping other entrepreneurs and had seen the impact that it was having in their lives, their family’s lives, and their employee’s lives.
+I applied those principles in helping other entrepreneurs and had seen the impact it was having in their lives, their families’ lives, and their employees’ lives.

 I’d dedicate my life to helping other entrepreneurs in recovery grow their businesses and stay sober.